royalgraphx/qemu-sideswipe/roms/skiboot/doc/opal-api/opal-cec-reboot-6-116.rst

 	On platforms that don't support fast reboot, this is equivalent to a normal reboot.

-OPAL_REBOOT_MPIPL = 3
-	Request for MPIPL reboot.
-Firmware will reboot the system and collect dump.

-	On platforms that don't support MPIPL, this is equivalent to a normal assert.

 Unsupported Reboot type
 	For unsupported reboot type, this function will return with